 How to set SMART goals (+ examples and templates)

 Last updated on: May 10, 2023

-Norman Vincent Peale, an advocate of the positive thinking movement, once said:
+As Norman Vincent Peale, an advocate of the positive thinking movement, once said:

-But, are our goals always worth pursuing?
+But are your goals always worth pursuing?

 What is a SMART goal?